Figure 1-1: Ways to prevent infections

 There isn’t a single way to stop the spread of infectious diseases, but we can try to break the chain at any point.
 Break the cycle by washing your hands frequently, receiving routine vaccinations (including the flu shot), covering coughs and sneezes, remaining home when ill, using personal protective equipment properly, maintaining a clean and hygienic environment, and using antibiotics sparingly to prevent antibiotic resistance.

 We can help reduce illness and make our lives germ-free with a few precautions and a little effort.
-Stay healthy and learn more about health-related continuing education, go to eetsonline.com.
+Stay safe and learn more from #1 AAA CE Trainings continuing education training, eetsonline.com/ce.